Croat79/Honey-robot/README.md

 # Honey-robot
-Advanced way of getting information
+- Advanced way of getting information

+- Get information of your friends secretly with no traces [Preplance](https://preplance.com/)